 Research

 My work explores how to bring AI and cognitive-science insights into real-world education and health settings.
-At its core, I believe artificial intelligence should help people learn, not just automate tasks, by making the invisible processes of learning and decision-making visible and actionable.
+At its core, I believe artificial intelligence should help people learn, not just automate tasks, by making the invisible processes of learning and decision-making visible, measurable, and actionable.
+I build systems that are clinically and pedagogically grounded, designed for real workflows, and evaluated with criteria that matter: reliability, interpretability, and impact on outcomes.

 Current Projects